BarushevEA/light-observable-ts/README.md

     subscriber1.unsubscribe();
     subscriber2.unsubscribe();

-    // if a observable$ is not needed observable$.destroy(); // all subscribers have automatically unsubscribed
+    // if an observable$ is not needed observable$.destroy(); // all subscribers have automatically unsubscribed

     // also if observable$ needs to be used further, but subscribers are not needed, you can use the observable$.unsubscribeAll() method